ipspace/netlab/docs/labs/clab.md

 links: [ s1-s2, s2-s3 ]
 ```

+(clab-network-external)=
 ## Connecting to the Outside World

 Lab links are modeled as point-to-point *veth* links or as links to internal Linux bridges.
 If you want to have a lab link connected to the outside world, set **clab.uplink** to the name of the Ethernet interface on your server[^IFNAME].
+The minimum *containerlab* release supporting this feature is release 0.43.0.

 Example: use the following topology to connect your lab to the outside world through `r1` on a Linux server that uses `enp86s0` as the name of the Ethernet interface: